nirnejak/nirnejak/README.md

 ### Here's what I'm working on 👋

 - 🔭 I’m currently working on ... `Saleor Storefront`
-- 🌱 I’m currently learning ... `React Query and GraphQL`
+- 🌱 I’m currently learning ... `TypeScript and GraphQL`
 - 👯 I’m looking to collaborate on ... `Open Source Projects`
 - 🤔 I’m looking for help with ... `JAM Stack and GraphQL`
 - 💬 Ask me about ... `JavaScript`